balusena/python-for-devops/03-Keywords and Variables/Keywords and Variables.md

 num_of_students = 10  # More descriptive
 ```

-## 3.Practice Exercises and Examples:
+## 3.Practice Exercises and Examples

 ### Example: Using Variables to Store and Manipulate Configuration Data in a DevOps Context